Overview of Will Drafting

 - The signature of the testator has to be made in presence of at least 2 witnesses.
 The witnesses need to ensure and verify that the testator signed the will in their presence.
 It is not essential for the witnesses to know the content of the will.

-- It is necessary for the testator to sign the will document along with the date of signing mentioned.
+- It is necessary for the testator to sign the will necessary paper along with the date of signing mentioned.

 The highly qualified professionals here in Corpbiz will help you in will drafting.